metarank/metarank/doc/03_configuration.md

 }
 ```

-We need the following config to make Metarank accept it:
+We need the following config for Metarank to accept it:

 ```yaml
 schema: